AbstractThinker0/tadabor-desktop/README.md

 ## Future project:

 Once all features of this project are implemented, it will serve as the foundation for another project that aims to create a platform for collaborative translation and reflection upon the Quran.
 The ultimate goal is to achieve an accurate understanding of the true message of the Quran by undoing all the semantic changes that have occurred over the centuries.
-There is currently no set deadline, and it all depends on God's will.